github2mahesh/Neural-Networks-and-Learning-System/README.md

 # Neural Networks and Learning Systems

-This repository showcases lab assignments completed in a **Neural Networks and Learning Systems** course.
-It provides examples of building machine learning algorithms from the scratch and implementing various neural network architectures to solve different problems.

 **Welcome!** This repository contains my lab assignments from the **Neural Networks and Learning Systems** course.